Sometimes the answers as easy as deep breathing.

 That’s what I found out this month when I practiced deep breathing intentionally every day for a month.
 So many cool things happened.

 I have always had a complicated relationship with breathing.
-I mean, I breathe of course, obviously.
+Of course, I breathe, obviously.
 But for my entire life, my breathing patterns have been a little wacky.

 Little Me, playing piano.